r3-os/r3/src/constance_port_riscv/src/lib.md

 When a task is activated, a new context state is created inside the task's stack.
 By default, only essential registers are preloaded with known values.
 The **`preload-registers`** Cargo feature enables preloading for all `x` registers, which might help in debugging at the cost of performance and code size.

+The trap handler stores a first-level state directly below the current stack pointer.
+This means **the stack pointer must be aligned to a `max(XLEN, FLEN)`-bit boundary all the time**.
+This requirement is weaker than the standard ABI's requirement, so it shouldn't pose a problem for most cases.

 ## Processor Modes

 All code executes in Machine mode.
 The value of `mstatus.MPP` is always `M` (`0b11`).